 In cloud computing, the number of resources that you actually need.
 You can scale the resources up or down instantly as per your business needs.

-The cloud technology allows you to pay only as you consume the resources, which means less initial capital investment, reducing the physical space and labour in hardware maintenance.
+The cloud technology allows you to pay only as you consume the resources, which means less initial capital investment and less physical space and labor in hardware maintenance.